JFE Steel: Recent Mergers and Spinoffs

 JFE Steel was created in 2002 as Kawasaki Steel absorbed the steel making business of Nihon Kokan (NKK).
 At the same time, NKK's engineering business absorbed Kawasaki Steel's engineering business to form JFE Engineering (JFEエンジニアリング).

 In the same year of 2002, NKK's shipbuilding business was spun off as a separate entity, which in the same year merged with Hitachi Shipbuilding to form Universal Shipbuilding, that then in 2013 was merged with IHI's shipbuilding business to become Japan Marine United Corporation.

 After these mergers and spinoffs, JFE Steel is the second largest steel company in Japan, after Nippon Steel & Sumitomo Metal.
-Overseas, it owns 50% of California Steel Industries, US.
+Overseas, it owns 49% of California Steel Industries, US.
 It is in a limited partnership with AK Steel, formerly called Armco.
-In Korea, it came to own 15% Dongkuk Steel.
-In China, it has a joint hot rolling & electrogalvanization mill with Guangzhou Iron & Steel Enterprise Group (广州钢铁企业集团).
-In Thailand, it produces electrogalvanization steel sheets at 80%-owned Thai Cold Rolled Steel Sheet Public Co., Ltd.
+In Korea, it owns 15% of Dongkuk Steel.
+In China, it has a joint hot rolling and electrogalvanization mill with Guangzhou Iron & Steel Enterprise Group (广州钢铁企业集团).
+In Thailand, it owns 80% of Thai Cold Rolled Steel Sheet Public Co., Ltd., which produces electrogalvanized steel sheets.